mzareefmustafa/airbnb-sf-eda/README.md

-# 🏡 Airbnb San Francisco Market Analysis (Python EDA)
+# Airbnb San Francisco Market Analysis (Python EDA)

-An end-to-end Python project analyzing Airbnb listings in San Francisco (2025 scrape).
+An end-to-end Python analysis of **Airbnb listings in San Francisco** using a 2025 dataset.
-Includes data cleaning, feature engineering, exploratory data analysis, statistical summaries, visualizations, and a written insights report.
+The project focuses on **data cleaning, feature engineering, exploratory analysis, and insight generation** around pricing, neighborhoods, host behavior, and amenities.

-## 🚀 What This Project Shows

-- Real-world data cleaning with pandas
+## Purpose

+This project was built to:
-- Handling missing values, mixed data types, and messy fields
+- Clean and prepare a large, messy real-world dataset
-- Feature engineering (amenities count, price per person, host tenure, rating % score)
-- Exploratory data analysis using plots and grouped statistics
+- Identify key drivers of Airbnb pricing in San Francisco
-- Insight generation across pricing, neighborhoods, hosts, reviews, and amenities
+- Compare listing performance across neighborhoods, room types, and hosts
-- Professional notebook structure and storytelling through data

----
+- Translate exploratory analysis into clear, business-relevant insights

+## Key Questions Answered

+- How are Airbnb prices distributed across San Francisco?
+- Which room types and neighborhoods command higher prices?
+- Do superhosts charge more or receive better ratings?
+- How do amenities and host experience influence pricing?
+- Are higher ratings associated with higher prices?

-## 📊 Analysis Highlights
+## Analysis Highlights

-This project explores:
-- Price Distribution across thousands of San Francisco listings
+- Price distribution analysis across thousands of listings
-- Room Type Pricing (Entire home vs Private room vs Shared spaces)
+- Pricing comparisons by room type (entire home, private room, shared space)
-- Neighborhood Differences using the top 10 areas by listing volume
+- Neighborhood-level price differences among the most active areas
+- Superhost vs non-superhost behavior and pricing
+- Relationship between amenities, host tenure, ratings, and price

+## Key Insights

+- Prices are highly skewed: most listings are under **$300**, with a small luxury segment driving the upper tail.
+- **Room type** is a major price driver; entire homes and apartments command the highest rates.
+- Neighborhoods vary significantly; Western Addition, Bernal Heights, Cole Valley, and Alamo Square show higher median prices.
+- Superhosts charge slightly more, but ratings are similar to non-superhosts.
-- Ratings & Review Trends and their relationship to price
+- Ratings cluster tightly between **4.5–5.0**, limiting their usefulness as a price differentiator.
-- Superhost Behavior and how it compares to non-superhosts
-- Host Tenure and its influence on listing performance
-- Amenities & Value (Do more amenities → higher pricing?)
+- Listings with more amenities generally command higher prices, especially within the same room type.
-Visualizations include:
-- Histograms (price, ratings)
-- Boxplots (room type, neighborhood, superhost status)
-- Scatterplots (rating vs price, amenities vs price, host tenure vs price)
-- Zoomed-in scatterplots for better visibility of heavy-tailed price data

----
+- Host tenure aligns more with optimized pricing than with higher ratings.

-## 🛠 Tools & Skills Used
+## Tools & Skills Used

 - Python
-- pandas for data cleaning & transformation
+- pandas (data cleaning and transformation)
-- NumPy for numeric handling
+- NumPy
-- Matplotlib & Seaborn for visualizations
+- Matplotlib and Seaborn
-- Jupyter Notebook for reproducible analysis
+- Jupyter Notebook
-- Data wrangling, feature engineering, exploratory analysis, and insights storytelling
+- Data wrangling, feature engineering, EDA, and insights storytelling

----

 ## 📂 Files Included